Doric order: Temples

 There are many theories as to the origins of the Doric order in temples.
 The term Doric is believed to have originated from the Greek-speaking Dorian tribes.
 One belief is that the Doric order is the result of early wood prototypes of previous temples.
 With no hard proof and the sudden appearance of stone temples from one period after the other, this becomes mostly speculation.
 Another belief is that the Doric was inspired by the architecture of Egypt.
-With the Greeks being present in Ancient Egypt as soon the 7th-century BC, it is possible that Greek traders were inspired by the structures they saw in what they would consider foreign land.
+With the Greeks being present in Ancient Egypt as early as the 7th-century BC, it is possible that Greek traders were inspired by the structures they saw in what they would consider a foreign land.
 Finally, another theory states that the inspiration for the Doric came from Mycenae.
 At the ruins of this civilization lies architecture very similar to the Doric order.

-It is also in Greece, which would make it very accessible.
+Yet another theory suggests that the plan of Doric temples originated with the megaron plan found since the 3rd millennium in continental Greece, and was expanded toward the cult statue typically located at the rear of the central hall.

 Left image: Characteristic shape of the Doric anta capital.

 Right image: Doric anta capital at the Athenian Treasury (c.
 500 BC).

+The layout gained popularity through the 6th century.
 Some of the earliest examples of the Doric order come from the 7th-century BC.
 These examples include the Temple of Apollo at Corinth and the Temple of Zeus at Nemea.
 Other examples of the Doric order include the three 6th-century BC temples at Paestum in southern Italy, a region called Magna Graecia, which was settled by Greek colonists.
 Compared to later versions, the columns are much more massive, with a strong entasis or swelling, and wider capitals.